 Kimberley Photographic Tour

 Have you ever wanted to visit the Kimberley?
 Do you love taking Landscape Images of breathtaking wild places?
-How about if you could combine both of these things, with a small group of like minded people and three professional landscape photographers to get you to the best locations at the best times?
+How about if you could combine both of these things, with a small group of like minded people and two professional landscape photographers to get you to the best locations at the best times?